Shotbow/fudawiki-files/home.md

 **Welcome!**

-This wiki has been created as a place to discuss various Japanese playing cards, including but not limited to [Hanafuda](/en/hanafuda) and Karuta (Hyakunin-Isshu and related) cards.
+This wiki has been created as a place to discuss various Japanese playing cards, including but not limited to [Hanafuda](/en/hanafuda), [Hyakunin-Isshu](/en/ogura-hyakunin-isshu), and other [Karuta](/en/karuta).

 **Some helpful pages to get started:**
 - [Frequently Asked Questions](/en/hanafuda/FAQ)